GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.2.md

 <div class="story-image"><img src="images/EV_MIS005B.PNG"></div>

 Of course, Akiho told me.
 About what happened on the day her sister left for Tokyo.
-Ever since then I knew—I knew, just what caused that huge sister complex of hers.
+Ever since then I knew—I knew, just what caused that absurd sister complex of hers.
 And what fuelled her desire to finish GunBuild-1 more than anything.

 That's why, staring down on Misa-nee, both of us were at a loss for words.
 Compared to before her breathing became a lot heavier, and its pace a lot faster.
 However, her strained face began to soften... and the black look disappeared from her eyes.